UMajumder/Classification-using-Logistic-Regression-in-R/README.md

 native-country: United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US(Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.

+Libraries used: dplyr, Amelia, ggplot2, caTools

+Firstly I performed some feature engineering like converting variables from character to factors, and grouping them based on common grounds to reduce the number of levels within them.
+Then I dealt with the NA values.

+After cleaning and organizing the data I dived into Exploratory Data Analysis using visualizations with ggplot2

+# First I create a histogram of ages colored by income

+# Then I checked the histogram of hours worked per week

+# Finally I checked the barplot of region by income

+Finally I built the Logistic regression model, and checked for performance metrices like Accuracy, Recall, and Precision.

+##END##